-Data Proliferation and Self Service Analytics
+Data Proliferation And Self Service Analytics

-Rise of the Self Service Analytics Analytic
+Rise Of The Self Service Analytics Analytic

-Self Service Analytics is the much more refined but at the same time, simpler form of the business intelligence (Lee et al. 2015).
-The idea is to make sure that the business users are empowered in the manner that allows them to ensure that they can access the relevant data but also perform the right sort of queries (Schlesinger and Rahman, 2016).
-Not only that, the report generation as well as the other aspects are also important in terms of the way easy to use Self Service Analytics is going to work out (Li et al. 2015).
-The entire process and the way it is designed are carried out in the manner that is really simple and is scaled down to a great extent (Lee et al. 2015).
-The key need is to make sure that the business team and the users are able to execute and perform the day to day analytics task on their own (Lee et al. 2015).
+Self-service analytics is a much more refined but, at the same time, simpler form of business intelligence (Lee et al., 2015).
+The idea is to make sure that the business users are empowered in a manner that allows them to access the relevant data and perform the right sort of queries (Schlesinger and Rahman, 2016).
+Not only that, but report generation, as well as other aspects, is also important in terms of the way easy-to-use Self Service Analytics works (Li et al. 2015).
+The entire process and the way it is designed are carried out in a manner that is really simple and is scaled down to a great extent (Lee et al. 2015).
+The key need is to make sure that the business team and the users are able to execute and perform the day-to-day analytics task on their own (Lee et al. 2015).

-Management of the Information Overload and Self Service Analytics
+Management Of The Information Overload And Self Service Analytics

-Expertise Needed for the Implementation of the Self Service Analytics
+Expertise Needed For The Implementation Of The Self Service Analytics

-Increased Synergy in the Team
+Increased Synergy In The Team

 With the introduction o the Self Service Analytics, the users and the core data team is going to work in the manner that would eventually increase the level of synergy that exists among the team (Acito and Khatri, 2014).
 They can sit together and make sure that they are opting for better results all the time (Acito and Khatri, 2014).
-What can happen is that the business users can help themselves with the self service.
-Not only that, the core data science team can also take input from the Self Service Analytics team to make sure that they can go beyond the conventional analytics and create something that is going to provide long term value.
+What can happen is that the business users can help themselves with the self-service.
+Not only that, the core data science team can also take input from the Self Service Analytics team to make sure that they can go beyond conventional analytics and create something that is going to provide long-term value.
 That does not mean that Self Service Analytics does not have its risks (Acito and Khatri, 2014).

-Risk and Pitfalls of the Self Service Analytics
+Risk And Pitfalls Of The Self Service Analytics

-• The overall acumen, education and system expertise of the user also has to be taken into account and thus the organization has to make sure that what are some of the protocols and rights that can be given to the users (Nutman et al. 2015).
+- The overall acumen, education, and system expertise of the user also has to be taken into account, and thus, the organization has to make sure that what are some of the protocols and rights that can be given to the users (Nutman et al. 2015).

 Conclusion